 Regarding the garnish: We’re not keen on powdered sugar.
 It always gets on our clothing.
 We used a dab of mascarpone instead.
 You can pass a dish of it.

-You can also turn these popovers into a dessert with lemon curd or ice cream.
+You can also turn fruit popovers into a dessert with lemon curd, ice cream, or whipped cream.

 Ingredients